Food and Water Home and Consumer Products Learning Hub

 Health outcomes associated with PFAS exposure

-Exposure to PFAS is associated with numerous health outcomes.
+Exposure to PFAS is associated with numerous health problems.
 A scientific panel of epidemiologists convened to study the health impacts of widespread PFAS water contamination in the Mid-Ohio Valley found links to high cholesterol, ulcerative colitis, thyroid disease, kidney cancer, testicular cancer, and pregnancy-induced hypertension.
 PFAS have also been shown to interfere with the immune system and to lower the efficacy of vaccines in children.
-There is also evidence that elevated blood levels of some PFAS may increase the risk of more severe COVID-19 outcomes.

 PFAS exposure begins in utero, and is detectable in cord blood serum, indicating transfer from mother to fetus.
 In utero exposure to PFAS is linked to poor outcomes for pregnant people and their children, specifically hypertensive disorders of pregnancy (HDP), placental dysfunction, adverse health outcomes, preeclampsia, and low birth weight.

 Children are especially vulnerable to PFAS exposures because they eat a less varied diet and consume more food and water than adults, and are closer to the ground where PFAS settle in dust and soil.
 They also have more future years of life over which PFAS can bioaccumulate in their bodies and chronic diseases may develop.
-Numerous adverse health impacts have been associated with PFAS exposure in children including cardiometabolic outcomes, obesity, allergy, asthma, reduced vaccine response, thyroid impairment, altered pubertal onset, and impaired neurodevelopment.
+Exposure to PFAS during early life is linked to cardiometabolic outcomes, diabetes, obesity, impaired fertility, liver injury, thyroid impairment and thyroid cancer, allergy, asthma, reduced vaccine response, altered pubertal onset, and impaired neurodevelopment.

 How to protect yourself and your family from PFAS